 So it becomes all about the numbers.
 There are billions upon billions of us.
-Your chemicals might be pretty effective at first, killing almost all of us.
+Your chemicals might be pretty effective at first, eradicating almost all of us.
 But just a few of those variants survive.
 Now they have the place to themselves and get busy multiplying.
-1 becomes 2, 2 – 4, 4 – 8, and we have quickly grown up a new population, all resistant, all untroubled by the antibiotic.
+1 becomes 2, 2 - 4, 4 - 8, and we have quickly grown up a new population, all resistant, all untroubled by the antibiotic.

 You are 'selecting' the antibiotic resistant ones amongst us, and removing those who are susceptible.
 It's pure survival of the fittest: your Mr Darwin knew how it works.

 The more you use antibiotics against us, the more often this is happening, and what you end up with is a LOT of us around who are resistant to your nasty chemicals.

 What do you do? - You just keep using them more and more!
 You flood the place with them.
 You try a different antibiotic and those who survive that one now have resistance 2!
 Then 3.